ikkez/F3-Sugar/Cortex/readme.md

 * To release any relation, just set the field to `NULL`.

 * All relations are lazy loaded to save performance.
-That mean, they won't be loaded until you access them by the linked property or casting the whole parent model.
+That means they won't get loaded until you access them by the linked property or casting the whole parent model.

 * lazy loading within a result collection will **automatically** invoke the eager loading of that property to the whole set.
-This method is called _smart loading_ and is used to get around the [1+N query problem](http://www.phabricator.com/docs/phabricator/article/Performance_N+1_Query_Problem.html).
+The results are saved to an [Identity Map](http://martinfowler.com/eaaCatalog/identityMap.html) to relieve the strain on further calls.
+This method i called _smart loading_ and is used to get around the [1+N query problem](http://www.phabricator.com/docs/phabricator/article/Performance_N+1_Query_Problem.html) with no need for extra configuration.

 * to get the id of any record use `$user->_id;`

-* To find any record by its id use the field `_id` in your filter array like `array('_id = ?',123)`.
+* To find any record by its **id** use the field `_id` in your filter array, like `array('_id = ?', 123)`.

 ## Filter Query Syntax